phuslu/log-contrib/README.md

 	r := gin.New()

-	// Add a gin logger middleware, which:
+	// Add a logger middleware, which:
 	//   - Logs all requests, like a combined access and error log.
 	//   - Logs to stdout.
 	r.Use(ginlogger.SetLogger())

-	// Custom gin logger
+	// Custom logger
 	r.Use(ginlogger.SetLogger(ginlogger.Config{
 		Logger: &log.Logger{
 			Writer: &log.FileWriter{